 Purchases of new books are paid by non-tax dollars: fines, donations and other contributions including library-benefit used book sales.

-The Cortland Free Library, a member of the Finger Lakes Library System, houses about 70,000 volumes comprised of children's books, adult fiction and non-fiction books, nearly 300 periodicals, sixteen computer terminals with Internet access, over 1,000 DVDs and 1,300 audio books.
+The Cortland Free Library, a member of the Finger Lakes Library System, houses about 70,000 volumes comprised of children’s books, adult fiction and non-fiction books, about 150 periodical titles, fourteen desktop computers, with Internet access, over 2,500 DVDs and about 1,300 audio books.
 Since the library is a member of the Finger Lakes Library System, there is access to more than 400,000 items and dozens of databases for health information, college choices, national newspapers, periodicals, references, encyclopedias, authors and other resources including Heritage Quest software, a genealogy program of the U.S. Census records.
 In microfilm format the library has the Cortland Standard since its inception in 1867 and several 19th century local papers.

 The Adult Department offers two microfilm reader/printer machines, large print books, career resources, a local history collection, hundreds of magazines, current local newspapers and a comfortable reading area.
 Wi-fi is available in many areas of the library as well as quiet work spaces for individuals as well as small study groups.
 Individual tech help is available when scheduled.
 Visitors are assisted by knowledgeable, polite, friendly, cooperative staff.

 Youth Services offers a weekly baby storytime on Tuesdays and a pre-school storytime on Thursdays, and several programs throughout the month for children of all ages.
 Youth Services was renovated in 2013 and is now open!